alanng10/class-lang/Doc/Article/Develop/a.md

 Develop speed has order of higher if dependencies have node names.

 Develop speed has order of higher if the entity to be developed has node name.

+Class lang elements and builtin infra have abstracts that wholly and entirely cover the needs of develop.
+They have node names.

+Class is a node name.